Conditioned random walks on linear groups I: construction of the target harmonic measure: Introduction and results

 the target measure $\rho$ can be redefined in terms of the direct random walk $(S_n)_{n\geq 1}$ as follows:

 The identities \eqref{alternative form 001} and \eqref{duality-ident-001} serve as the starting point for extending the concept of the target measure to the random walk $(\sigma(g_n \cdots g_1, x))_{n\geq 1}$.
-This extension, denoted again by $\rho$, will henceforth be referred to as the target harmonic measure associated with the random walk $(\sigma(g_n \cdots g_1, x))_{n\geq 1}$ killed upon leaving $\bb R_+$.
+This extension, still denoted by $\rho$, will henceforth be referred to as the target harmonic measure associated with the random walk $(\sigma(g_n \cdots g_1, x))_{n\geq 1}$ killed upon exiting $\bb R_+$.

 The construction of the target harmonic measure $\rho$ for the walk $(\sigma(g_n \cdots g_1, x))_{n\geq 1}$ is the main purpose of this paper.
-This will be achieved using a new reversal identity, similar to \eqref{duality-ident-001}, which is precisely formulated in Lemma \ref{lemma-duality-for-product-001}.
-The appropriate reversed random walk for $\sigma(g_n \cdots g_1, x)$ is defined by \eqref{reversed RWfor products-001}, through this reversal identity and based on the cohomological identity \eqref{ cohomological eq -vers 002}.
+A key step in this construction is to identify a suitable adaptation of the concept of a reversed random walk for $\sigma(g_n \cdots g_1, x)$.
+The reversed random walk is defined using an analog of the reversal identity \eqref{duality-ident-001}, as formulated in Lemma \ref{lemma-duality-for-product-001}, and is expressed through the relation \eqref{reversed RWfor products-001}.
+One of the main challenges tackled in this work lies in the fact that the resulting reversed random walk no longer constitutes a Markov chain.
+However, using the cohomological identity \eqref{cohomological eq -vers 002}, we interpret this reversed process as a Markov chain perturbed by dependencies on future coordinates.
+It is precisely this dependency that renders the construction of the associated harmonic function, as developed in \cite{DW15, GLP17}, unsuitable for the analysis of the exit time $\tau_{x,t}$.

+To address this issue, we construct a sequence of Markov chains with increasing dimension, leading to a corresponding sequence of harmonic functions that depend on the dimension.
+Through a refined approximation procedure, this framework ultimately enables the construction of the harmonic measure $\rho$.

-The reference to harmoniicity is due to the harmonic property of $\rho$ which is provided below, as demonstrated in Corollary \ref{Thm-measure-rho-v003}.
-Further insights into the harmonicity of $\rho$ are provided in Subsection \ref{sec-heuristic for harmonic measure}.
+The use of the term \textit{harmonic} is justified by the fact that $\rho$ satisfies a harmonicity property, as demonstrated in Corollary \ref{Thm-measure-rho-v003}.
+Further insights into this property are provided in Subsection \ref{sec-heuristic for harmonic measure}.

+The significance of the target measure $\rho$ becomes particularly evident in the formulation of the conditioned local limit theorem, which we prove in a separate paper \cite{GQX24}.
+For the reader's convenience, it is restated at the end of the next section, following the statement of the main results, see Theorem \ref{Thm-CLLT-cocycle}.

+Finally, the theory developed here will also prove to be useful for studying the conditioned random walk of the form $\log \|g_n\cdots g_1\|$, where $\|\cdot \|$ is any norm on the group $\bb G$.
+The results related to this theory will be presented in a forthcoming work \cite{GQX25}.